nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

  * Capability 2 (Runtime Adaptation): Adapts the target system to `maintain or recover` as much of its intent as possible.
 In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degradations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.

+ * Capability 3 (Verifiability)[^1]: Autonomy should provide mechanisms to provide system-level verification.
+For example, queries from the Autonomy evaluator, to verify whether the plan generation was aware of the fault injection parameters before test execution.
+In particular, the autonomy may provide verifications using a combination of static verification (via code analysis) and online dynamic verification (via runtime introspection).

+[^1]: This capability was not promised in the proposal, but we identified it as a critical and important capability for autonomy in mission-critical target systems.

 ## RASPBERRY-SI's Autonomy